Somewhere in a boardroom last quarter, a CFO asked the classic question: "Are we investing enough in AI skills?"

 What does not depreciate at the same speed:

-These human capabilities are what let leaders & teams ride the wave, rather than chase it.
+These human capabilities are what let leaders and teams ride the wave, rather than chase it.

 There is a principle that I believe should anchor any serious policy conversation about AI: protect people, not jobs.
 Jobs will evolve, tasks will shift, whole categories will be reconfigured.
-That is not the problem.
-The problem is failing to give people the stability, time & confidence to adapt as work changes around them.
+That is not the problem, the problem is failing to give people the stability, time, and confidence to adapt as work changes around them.

 This is where we need to be far bolder.
 Policy makers should treat income security as an enabler of growth, not a concession.
 A modern safety net, potentially including forms of universal basic income, would give people the foundation to retrain, move sectors, build new skills, or start new ventures without the fear of falling through the cracks.